Non-integrability of the axisymmetric Bianchi IX cosmological model via Differential Galois Theory: Computation of the variational equations

-Then we state the following conjecture. \begin{conjecture} We will assume that, generically for $\lambda$ and $E$, $\gamma_1$ and $\gamma_2$ are not simultaneously zero \end{conjecture} By the differential Galois theory the above conjecture means that either $I_1$ or $I_2$ do not belong to $L_1=\mathbb{C}(z,\xi_1,\xi_1')$, i.e., these integrals are not expressed as algebraic functions of $z$, $\xi_1$ and $\xi_1'$.
+By the differential Galois theory the above conjecture means that either $I_1$ or $I_2$ do not belong to $L_1=\mathbb{C}(z,\xi_1,\xi_1')$, i.e., these integrals are not expressed as algebraic functions of $z$, $\xi_1$ and $\xi_1'$.
 This conjecture is natural because, as usually happens, when you integrate functions in a differential field you do not obtain functions in the same field.
 Moreover, the proof of this conjecture seems to us that it would be quite involved: as far as we know there are not algorithms, in the literature, to solve this problem.
 More elementary situations were studied in the papers \cite{almp2,ay}.\\

 As the Galois group $G$ is connected and non abelian, using Theorem \ref{tmorasi}, we obtain the result that we are looking for: